The Safety Narrative

 The Network Behind the Communicator

 Jonathan Jarry joined McGill's Office for Science and Society in 2017.
-He holds standing within the Committee for Skeptical Inquiry (CSI), the organized American skeptical movement.
-He has spoken at CSICon — the Committee's annual conference — in 2017 and 2019.
-He publishes in Skeptical Inquirer, the CSI publication.
+Since then he has built a presence within the Committee for Skeptical Inquiry (CSI), the organized American skeptical movement — speaking at CSICon in 2017 and 2019, and publishing in its journal, Skeptical Inquirer.
 Joe Schwarcz, Director of the OSS, is also a CSI Fellow.
 Jarry describes himself publicly as "essentially a professional skeptic."
 That self-description is worth noting.

 Scientific methodology typically establishes credibility through process rather than identity.
 When "skeptic" becomes a primary affiliation — a conference community, a publication, a movement — the role shifts from a method to a position.
 That shift can shape how evidence is received and filtered.
 The Jarry article appears to apply critical tools selectively, with less scrutiny at the point where they would complicate the article's conclusions.

-Jarry is also a named expert resource for ScienceUpFirst, a Canadian national initiative co-founded by health law scholar Timothy Caulfield and Senator Stan Kutcher.
-ScienceUpFirst has received over $20.7 million in confirmed federal government funding.
+Beyond his long-standing skeptical movement affiliations, Jarry is also a named expert resource for ScienceUpFirst — a Canadian national initiative that, as of 2026, is explicitly pivoting toward AI as its next subject area.
+ScienceUpFirst was co-founded by health law scholar Timothy Caulfield and Senator Stan Kutcher, and has received over $20.7 million in confirmed federal government funding since its launch in 2020.
 An independent investigation drawing on Access to Information and Privacy requests documented instances of non-competitive, fast-tracked grant processes at the Canadian Institutes of Health Research in support of the initiative.
-Caulfield stated publicly in March 2026, at the Woodrow Lloyd Lecture at the University of Regina: "AI is the next battleground."
+In March 2026, Caulfield stated publicly at the Woodrow Lloyd Lecture at the University of Regina: "AI is the next battleground."

-Caulfield himself is a Fellow of both the Committee for Skeptical Inquiry and the Pierre Elliott Trudeau Foundation.
-He held the Canada Research Chair in Health Law and Policy — a federal government program — for over twenty years.
+Caulfield's own affiliations span the same institutional terrain as Jarry's: Fellow of the Committee for Skeptical Inquiry, Fellow of the Pierre Elliott Trudeau Foundation, and Canada Research Chair in Health Law and Policy — a federal government program — for over twenty years until 2023.
 He spoke alongside Jarry at the OSS's 20th anniversary event.
 He co-founded the government-funded initiative Jarry feeds as an expert resource.
-He is now publicly positioning AI as the next front for that infrastructure.
+The long-standing relationships are documented.
+The recent orientation toward AI is publicly stated.

 These individuals share affiliations across multiple organizations simultaneously: the organized skeptical movement, Canadian federal government-funded science communication infrastructure, and McGill University's institutional ecosystem.
 Taken together, they form a network — not a conspiracy, but a documented set of overlapping relationships and shared institutional investments.
 That network is now explicitly oriented toward AI as its next subject area.
 The Jarry article sits inside that orientation.
 The question worth holding is not whether any individual in this network is corrupt.
 The question is what the network, as a structure, is capable of amplifying — and whose interests that amplification happens to serve.